-Your biological brain age is 3.6 years younger than your chronological age based on your results.
+Your biological brain age is 3.6 years younger than your chronological age.Personalized recommendations are available based on your results.

 Your baseline genetic resilience for developing neurodegenerative diseases is 79% if you live to be 80 years old.
 This risk can be mitigated through slowing down or reversing your brain aging.
 You have 2 medically actionable genetic variants and 1 longevity genetic variant, with more details available in the Genetic Resilience section.